duronto23/PhoneKeyPressDecode/README.md

 ### **Space Complexity:**
 Apart from the output string, no additional variable-length data structures are used, making the space complexity **O(1)** (excluding the output).

+## An alternative approach:
+_An alternative approach to implementing the solution is to use an outer loop to iterate over all characters in the input and an inner loop to count consecutive digits and determine their count._

+_The time and space complexity would be similar to the implemented approach.
+However, I chose to use a single loop with two pointers to keep the code simpler and more concise._

+## Improvement Thought:

+_Currently, the method is implemented as a static method, following the instructions in the requirement document.
+However, refactoring it into an async method would enhance concurrency support and improve performance in high-load scenarios._

 ---

 ## Testing